timescale/docs.timescale.com-content/getting-started/scaling-out.md

 add an additional layer of hypertable partitioning by distributing chunks across *data nodes*.

-Data nodes together with an *access node* constitute a multi-node cluster ([architecture][]).
+Data nodes together with an *access node* constitute a distributed database ([architecture][]).
 All the nodes are TimescaleDB instances, i.e., hosts with a running PostgreSQL database and loaded TimescaleDB extension.
 While data nodes store distributed chunks, the access node is